GT-RAIL/fetch_demos/README.md

 The map saver will create two files in the specified map_directory.
 The directory must already exist.
 The two files are map_name.pgm and map_name.yaml.
 The first is the map in a .pgm image format, and the second is a YAML file that specifies metadata for the image.

-The built-in `build_map.launch` file recommended by the Fetch documentation uses a SLAM library prone to crashing when completing loops.
-Switching SLAM libraries to `gmapping` fixes this issue.
+The `fetch_navigation` provides its own map building launch file but this uses a SLAM library that is prone to crashing.
+The map building launch file specified here uses a different SLAM library called `gmapping` which fixes this issue.

 ### Quickly launching the Fetch navigation stack